SAHSCodingClub/CodingClub_Website/articles/MLPs.md

 $$ l(a, b, c, d, e) $$

-to minimize the loss, the caluate the partial derivatives of a change in a weight with respect to change in loss
+to minimize the loss, calculate the partial derivatives of a change in a weight with respect to change in loss

 $$ \frac{\partial w}{\partial l} $$